gustwindjs/gustwind/htmlisp/evolution-plan.md

 ##### Why Deferred

 Interpolation touches text-node parsing, escaping rules, raw handling, and editor support at the same time.
 It should only happen after escape semantics are stable.

+Current decision:

+- defer to a separate future design note or RFC if the shorthand and fragment improvements still prove insufficient
+- do not treat this as unfinished work for the current evolution plan

 ## Files Likely To Change